 In a climate where divorce is common, and marriages stand only a 50/50 chance of survival, many find themselves in an adversarial mode even before reaching divorce court.
 By the time one mate leaves the home, the adversarial fires are often burning very hot, often propelling the marriage into Divorce Court.
 The very adversarial, combative atmosphere that may have led to the separation is the one that can put the final nail in the marital coffin.

 But, things don’t need to be this way.
-Here are seven steps I encouraged Chuck to take—none of them easy, and none guaranteed to solve all his marriage problems.
+Here are seven steps I encouraged Chuck to take on how to fix a marriage headed for divorce—none of them easy, and none guaranteed to solve all his marriage problems.
 All, however, could enhance the possibility of saving his marriage.